rbisnath-3pg/nu3PBnB/ENVIRONMENT_SETUP.md

 ## 📞 **Need Help?**

 If you need assistance setting up your MongoDB Atlas connection string, let me know and I'll guide you through the process step-by-step!

+### Troubleshooting
+- If you see connection errors, double-check your URI and password
+- For more, see `DEPLOYMENT.md`